-The script was first optioned by Denzel Washington's then agent Ed Limato who'd been kicking it around Hollywood for several months until Denzel showed interest.
-However, in order to get the film made with the studio's modest take-it-or-leave-it $28m budget, Washington and director Robert Zemeckis accepted a reported tenth of their usual salaries.
+The script was first optioned by Denzel Washington's then agent Ed Limato, who had been kicking it around Hollywood for several months until Washington showed interest.
+However, in order to get the film made with the studio's modest take-it-or-leave-it 28 million dollar budget, Washington and Robert Zemeckis accepted a reported tenth of their usual salaries.

 In the elevator with the small child, as Whip wipes his nose, a muzak version of The Beatles' "With a little help from my friends," can be heard.
 The verse begins, "I get high with a little help from my friends," right after Whip's friend gets him high.

-In the earlier movie High Road to China (1983), the character of Patrick O'Malley (Tom Selleck) drinks heavily and flies a plane whilst hungover, and even flies it upside-down.
-These combined story elements are all also performed by Denzel Washington in this movie too.
+In High Road to China (1983), the character of Patrick O'Malley (Tom Selleck) drinks heavily, and flies a plane while hungover, even flying it upside-down.
+These combined story elements are performed by Denzel Washington in this movie as well.

 James Badge Dale claimed that his agent sent him the script and advised that he audition to be cast as either Ken Evans or Hugh Lang.
 But Dale found himself intrigued by the Gaunt Man, and successfully sought out that role instead.